andrewcooke/pytyp/doc-src/index.rst

 Welcome to Pytyp's documentation!
 =================================

-Pytyp populates Python classes with data from JSON and YAML.
+Pytyp extends the standard JSON and YAML modules to generate arbitrary Python classes (standard support builds only lists and dicts).
 It can also work in reverse, generating JSON or YAML from existing classes.
 This means:

  * Easier integration with systems that communicate using JSON and YAML.